helm/charts/stable/postgresql/README.md

 > **Tip**: You can use the default [values.yaml](values.yaml)

-### postgresql.conf file as configMap
+### postgresql.conf / pg_hba.conf files as configMap

-Instead of using specific variables for the PostgreSQL configuration, this helm chart also supports to customize the whole configuration file.
+This helm chart also supports to customize the whole configuration file.

 Add your custom file to "files/postgresql.conf" in your working directory.
 This file will be mounted as configMap to the containers and it will be used for configuring the PostgreSQL server.

+Alternatively, you can specify PostgreSQL configuration parameters using the `postgresqlConfiguration` parameter as a dict, using camelCase, e.g. {"sharedBuffers": "500MB"}.

 ## Initialize a fresh instance